RESEARCH STARTER

 In 2002, then-Defense Secretary Donald Rumsfeld designated the JSOC as a "supported organization" instead of a "supportive" command.
 The change meant that whereas special operations had previously provided forces as requested to regional commanders, the JSOC began receiving orders directly from the Pentagon as a primary tool in the post-9/11 war on terrorism.

-Afghanistan in particular saw a sharp increase in missions by the JSOC after its former commander General Stanley McChrystal was appointed by President Obama as the top US and NATO commander in Afghanistan.
-McChrystal was commander of the Joint Special Operations Command from 2003-2008 before being assigned to head American operations in Afghanistan.
+Afghanistan in particular saw a sharp increase in missions by the JSOC after its former commander, General Stanley McChrystal, was appointed by President Obama as the top US and NATO commander in Afghanistan.
+McChrystal was commander of the Joint Special Operations Command from 2003 to 2008 before being assigned to lead American operations in Afghanistan.
 McChrystal later brought JSOC forces under his command following a rise in civilian casualties blamed on JSOC activities.
 Such casualties, some widely publicized in Afghanistan and many of which occurred during nighttime raids, were blamed for widespread hostility towards American and NATO troops in Afghanistan.

 Beyond Afghanistan

 The command has also carried out a wide range of less-publicized activities.
-In May 2002, about 150 members of the special forces went to Georgia to train soldiers in combating extremists in the Pankisi Gorgean eleven-mile-long forested valley thought to be home to insurgent fighters from both the anti-Russian guerrilla war in neighboring Chechnya and from Afghanistan.
+In May 2002, about 150 members of the special forces went to Georgia to train soldiers in combating extremists in the Pankisi Gorge—an 11-mile-long (17.7-kilometer-long) forested valley thought to be home to insurgent fighters from both the anti-Russian guerrilla war in neighboring Chechnya and from Afghanistan.
 Similar training missions have been conducted on the island of Mindanao in the Philippines, home to an Islamist insurgency, and in the sub-Saharan country of Mali.
 In September 2009, US special forces operating from a Navy ship killed a Kenyan terrorist, Saleh Ali Saleh Nabhan, active in Somalia, in an operation that included strafing Nabhan's convoy from helicopters, then landing Navy SEALs to retrieve his body to confirm his identity.
-Such operations typically involve a small number of US forces and last for a short period sometimes described as "surgical operations" that take advantage of the global reach of the US Navy and other forces.
+Such operations typically involve a small number of US forces and last for a short period, sometimes described as "surgical operations" that leverage the global reach of the US Navy and other forces.

 The JSOC remained active in fighting terrorism as the twenty-first century progressed, though the actors and stages evolved into different groups in different nations.
 In 2015, JSOC forces killed ISIL leader Abu Ala al-Afri in Operation Inherent Resolve.
 Operations throughout the end of the 2010s and through the 2020s have also been concentrated in Syria.